 - Where a project also involves NHS/HSC organisation(s) elsewhere in the UK (i.e. other than in England) the study will be supported through existing UK-wide compatibility systems, by which each country accepts the centralised assurances, as far as they apply, from national coordinating functions without unnecessary duplication.

-If you are a PhD student, your declaration form will need to be signed off by your Supervisor.
+If you are a PhD student, your confirmation form will need to be signed off by your Supervisor.

-If you are an Academic, your declaration form will need to be signed off by your Departmental Director of Research.
+If you are an Academic, your confirmation form will need to be signed off by your Departmental Director of Research.

 Please return the completed declaration form to the ethics mailbox